 Present completed forms to the Civil Front Counter - Window 14 in Room 102 of the Gordon D. Schaber Sacramento County Courthouse, 720 9th Street, Sacramento, CA 95814.
 The hours of operation are 8:30 a.m. to 4:00 p.m., Monday through Friday.

 One (1) original and one (1) copy of all documents are required at the time of filing.

 For more information and the necessary forms, see the Request for Civil Harassment Restraining Order (Step 1) Packet (CV\E-CH-01).

 When will I get my order?

-If you prefer serving the restrained person on your own, ask someone you know to serve (give) a copy of the order to the restrained person.
-The server must be over 18 and not be one of the parties protected by this order.
-Once service is complete, the person who served the papers must complete a Proof of Personal Service (CH-200) and return it to you for filing with the court.
+If you prefer, someone you know can serve the restraining order documents to the respondent.
+The server must be over 18 and not be one of the parties protected by the restraining order.
+Once service is complete, the person who served the papers must complete a Proof of Personal Service (CH-200).

 What if I can't get the restraining order served in time for the hearing or I need a continuance?

 You can ask the court to "continue" the hearing on your Civil Harassment Restraining Order to another date.
 To request a new hearing date, you will need to file a Request to Continue Court Hearing and to Reissue Temporary Restraining Order (CH-115) and a Notice of Hearing Date and Order on Reissuance (CH-116).
 The forms must be completed and filed along with a copy of your Temporary Restraining Order (CH-110) by 1:30 p.m. on the last court day before your scheduled hearing date.
 You may also orally request a continuance in court during your hearing.

 If your request for continuance is granted, a new hearing date will be set and your Temporary Restraining Order will be extended to the new hearing date.
 You will need to properly serve the respondent to activate the Restraining Order.